addyosmani/backbone-fundamentals/README.md

 Backbone models contain interactive data for an application as well as the logic around this data.
 For example, we can use a model to represent the concept of a photo object including its attributes like tags, titles and a location.

-Models are quite straight-forward to create and can be constructed by extending `Backbone.Model` as follows:
+Models can be created by extending `Backbone.Model` as follows:

 ```javascript
 var Photo = Backbone.Model.extend({